clbarnes/frame_annotator/README.md

 [MacOS disagrees with pygame](https://bitbucket.org/pygame/pygame/issues/203/window-does-not-get-focus-on-os-x-with) if installed in a virtual environment: use the system python (if 3.7+ is available) or one installed with homebrew.
+ (if 3.7+ is available) or one installed with homebrew.